- All personal information is subject to the Privacy Act of 2002.

 Please complete this form if you are a current patient and would like Vita Health Care to share certain information with another third party as discussed with your clinician as part of your ongoing care.

-If you would like your file transfered to a new clinic or clinician that will be managing your care from now on, the form for this request will need to be provided by your new provider/clinic.
+If you would like your file transferred to a new clinic or clinician that will be managing your care from now on, the form for this request will need to be provided by your new provider/clinic.

 Once we receive this form with your authorisation we will review the request and provide the necessary information as approved by your clinician.
 Please email or fax the request.